-In the fall of 2021, Humanities Texas held a series of 90-minute webinars for Texas history teachers on teaching about American Indians in Texas.
+In the fall of 2021, Humanities Texas held a series of webinars for Texas history teachers on teaching about American Indians in Texas.

 The webinar series aligned with TEKS standards for the state's seventh-grade Texas history curriculum, offering teachers new windows into the history of American Indians in Texas and a collection of curriculum materials geared toward bringing innovative perspectives into the classroom.
 Team taught by a historian and two master teachers, the institute focused on the long arc of American Indian presence in Texas from the pre-contact era through the “Indian Wars” of the 1870s.